Bob Lazar

-Lazar has no evidence of alien life or technology, and elements of his claimed education and employment history have been exaggerated or fabricated.
-Perceptions of Lazar have also been affected by criminal activity: he was convicted in 1990 for his involvement in a prostitution ring, and again in 2006 for selling illegal chemicals.
-Journalist Ken Layne states, "A lot of credible people have looked at Lazar's story and rationally concluded that he made it up."
+Lazar has provided no evidence of alien life or technology, and his claims about his education and employment history are replete with fabrications.
+Lazar also has several criminal convictions: he was convicted in 1990 for his involvement in a prostitution ring, and again in 2006 for selling illegal chemicals.
+As well as being dismissed by skeptics, Lazar has been denounced by some ufologists.

 Background

 Lazar graduated from high school late, in the bottom third of his class.
 The only science course he took was a chemistry class.
 He subsequently attended Pierce Junior College in Los Angeles.
+In 1986 Lazar, who at the time described himself as a self-employed film processor, filed for bankruptcy.